conmaol/maglocunus/LLMs/intro_to_LLMs.md

 §2.
 Here are some examples of LLMs –
 - BERT
-- GPT-3 (Da Vinvi) – developed by OpenAI
+- GPT-3 (Da Vinci) – developed by OpenAI
 - GPT-4
 - LLaMa (2) – a group of LLMs developed by Meta (2023)
 - ChatGPT